senzing-garage/knowledge-base/lists/environment-variables.md

        The EULA is located at
        [https://senzing.com/end-user-license-agreement](https://senzing.com/end-user-license-agreement/).
 1. Values:
-    1. If you accept the Senzing End User Licence Agreement (EULA), the value is "I_ACCEPT_THE_SENZING_EULA"
+    1. If you accept the Senzing End User License Agreement (EULA), the value is "I_ACCEPT_THE_SENZING_EULA"
 1. Where used:
     1. [docker-yum](https://github.com/Senzing/docker-yum),